Travelling by Train in the Czech Republic

-When it comes to the stopping trains, tickets are usually booked in person at the station.
-This is simple to do and the offices can be found in all of the larger train stations across the country.
+When it comes to stopping trains, tickets are usually booked in person at the station.
+This is simple to do, and the offices can be found in all of the larger train stations across the country.
 All other tickets are available to purchase on the CD website at www.cd.cz.

 Should you be travelling with children, then it is worth noting that all children up to the age of six are allowed free travel on trains in the country.
 After this age, children will get a 50% fare reduction until they reach 15 years old.
-You must also remember that purchasing a return ticket is cheaper than two singles.
+It would be best if you also remembered that purchasing a return ticket is cheaper than two singles.
 InterRail tickets are also valid in the country for those travelling across Europe, as are Euro Domino tickets.

 One thing that might surprise visitors is the platforms at some of the smaller stations.
-Often there is no raised platform – instead, a member of staff will control the flow of passengers on and off the train, as well as ensure that people don’t stand too close to the open tracks.
+Often there is no raised platform – instead, a member of staff will control the flow of passengers on and off the train and ensure that people don’t stand too close to the open tracks.

 Travelling by Bus

 The Czech bus system is well known for being extremely good and efficient.
 The country’s main company – ČSAD – runs a network that spans that whole country, therefore meaning that it is possible to get to even the remotest areas of the nation.
-Other well-known coach company is Student Agency.
-Generally travelling by bus is more expensive than using the train, but on the flip side it is also a lot quicker.
-Bus stations are generally located in the center of towns, therefore meaning that they are extremely easy to access.
+Another well-known coach company is Student Agency.
+Generally travelling by bus is more expensive than using the train, but on the flip side, it is also a lot quicker.
+Bus stations are generally located in the centre of towns, meaning that they are extremely easy to access.

-It is possible to buy tickets from desks at all of the bus stations and it is also possible to reserve tickets in advance – something that is highly recommended during busy periods, such as weekends.
-On less well travelled routes, tickets can be bought straight from the driver.
-It is also possible to travel to neighboring countries via bus from both Prague and Brno.
+It is possible to buy tickets from desks at all of the bus stations, and it is also possible to reserve tickets in advance – something that is highly recommended during busy periods, such as weekends.
+On less well-travelled routes, tickets can be bought straight from the driver.
+It is also possible to travel to neighbouring countries via bus from both Prague and Brno.

 Travelling by Car

-When it comes to motorcycles, it is absolutely compulsory that riders wear a crash helmet.
+When it comes to motorcycles, riders must wear a crash helmet.
 The maximum speed for both bikes and cars is 50km/h (30mph) in urban areas, 90km/h (55mph) on open roads and 130km/h (80mph) on motorways.

 Drink driving is a serious offence in the Czech Republic and drivers breaking this law are liable to arrest.
-There is no tolerance for any alcohol in the body, so ensure that you are careful when it comes to driving if you have recently been drinking.
+There is no tolerance for any alcohol in the body, so ensure that you are careful when driving if you have recently been drinking.